-By the time we arrived in Far North Queensland, we already had a pretty decent arsenal of Australian wildlife sightings under our belt.
+By the time we arrived in Far North Queensland, we already had a pretty decent array of Australian wildlife sightings under our belt.

-So far, we’d encountered Tasmanian devils, kangaroos, koalas, dolphins, emus, and echidnas, to name some of the higlights.
-As far as kitschy animal sightings went, there was just one more big one to check off: the almighty crocodile.
+So far, we’d encountered Tasmanian devils, kangaroos, koalas, dolphins, and echidnas — to name a few.
+As far as kitschy animal spottings went, there was just one more big one to check off: the almighty crocodile.

 The Daintree River lies about 100 kilometers north of Cairns, in the Daintree Rainforest.
 It’s well known for its crocodile cruises, which give you the chance to spot this famously dangerous creature — without the risk of incurring its famously dangerous teeth.